dckms/system-architecture/emacsway/it/ddd/tactical-design/domain-model/domain-events/domain-events-in-ddd.rst

     Conversely, external events tend to be flat in structure, exposing just a few properties—most of the time just correlational IDs, as typified in Listing 18‐3.

     You learned in Part II that external events need to be versioned to avoid breaking changes.
     This is another differentiator with internal events, because if you make breaking changes to an internal  event your code will not compile (if using a compiled programming language).
-So there’s no need to  version internal events.
+So there's no need to  version internal events.

     As you start to implement domain events, you will see that in a typical business use case there may  be a number of internal events raised, and just one or two external events that are raised by the  service layer.
     Figure 18-2 illustrates how the sequence of events may occur in a typical use case.